-The UNHRC ensures the daily violations of the rights it recognizes, like the right to a healthy environment, by not treating it and other comparable rights as the primary obligation of concentrations of wealth and power, who are obligated to invest in family planning rather than exploit it for growth in order to ear their entitlements and safety.
+The UNHRC ensures the daily violations of the rights it recognizes, like the right to a healthy environment, by not treating it and other comparable rights as the primary obligation of concentrations of wealth and power, who are obligated to invest in family planning rather than exploit it for growth in order to protect their entitlements and safety.
 Not doing so is fundamentally illegal - well beyond the white and eurocentric fundamentals that created the climate crisis - because it does not start with sufficiently empowering inclusion.
-It leaves humans as means or subjects.
+It leaves humans as means or subjects, not constituents organized with relations measurably able to ensure representative government.